PenRebirth/Pen_Rebirth_Hero_Section_Episod_v1/README.md

-# Pen Rebirth Hero Section Episodes
+# Rebirth Core Hero Section Episodes

-🚀 **Code written by Pen Rebirth - Joy Feelz & Maintained by Rebirth Core** 🚀
+🚀 **Code written by Rebirth Core - Joy Feelz & Maintained by Rebirth Core** 🚀

-Welcome to **Pen Rebirth Hero Section** – A beautifully designed and responsive hero section for web projects.
+Welcome to **Rebirth Core Hero Section** – A beautifully designed and responsive hero section for web projects.
 This is the first episode in a series of hero sections, with more coming soon! 🚀

-✅ Code written by **Pen Rebirth - Joy Feelz**
+✅ Code written by **Rebirth Core - Joy Feelz**
 ✅ Maintained by **Rebirth Core**

 ## 📌 Features